caner-milko/caner-milko.github.io/content/posts/tree-rendering.md

 }
 ```

-In the shader, it is calculated on the basis defined by the curve's plane's normal and the normal of the curve on the plane.
+In the shader, it is calculated on the basis defined by the curve's plane normal and the normal of the curve on the plane.
 The plane's normal is calculated simply as `cross(B-A, C-A)`, the normal of the curve on the plane is calculated as `cross(planeNormal, curveDirection)`, where `curveDirection` is the derivative of the curve at $t$.
 Then, we get the coordinates on the basis with dot products and then calculate the angle using $atan$ function, lastly we add the previous X offset to the angle.
 This is the same for calculating offset from the previous branch, but the previous branch's plane normal is used instead of $curPos-bezierPos$ that is used in the shader.
 Note that using `atan2` or `acos` will result in discontinuities, since they return in range $[-\pi/2, \pi/2]$ or $[0, \pi]$ respectively, so `atan`, which returns in range $[-\pi, \pi]$, is used.
 This also gets rid of the the hack in [Inigo Quilez's shader](https://www.shadertoy.com/view/ldj3Wh), which uses `acos` for curve-to-curve and multiplies the offset by $-1$ for some curve indices.

 ## Matching Depth

-The resulting position of ray marching is in world space, so we need to convert the depth to screen space and perspective divide.
+Since ray marching calculates the intersection point in world space, we need to convert the depth to screen space and perform perspective division.

+Here's how the process works:

-Firstly, we need some properties of the camera, the ray direction and hit depth from ray marching.
+1. We need some properties of the camera, the ray direction and hit depth from ray marching.
 I calculate the ray direction as the normalized vector from the camera position to a point on the transformed bounding box, which was rasterized.

 ```glsl
 float hitDepth;